 Hood River offers so many great places to eat, so we really have to think about a schedule.
 Yes we are that bad.
 We plan our day around our meals.
 We try to get in the right amount of walking and hiking so we can keep on eating.
 Here is where we ate ::

 Solstice Wood Fire Cafe – This was our first time crossing the river into Bingen, WA to try some food.
 Wow, it was worth the $1 toll bridge fee to get over there, plus what a great view of Mt.
 Hood.
+UPDATE: Solstice has moved across the river into Hood River.
+They are located on the Riverfront.
 The food is wood fired, even the dessert.
 They are known for their pizza.
 As a matter of fact the pizza we order and loved was voted as the best pizza in Washington State.
 We ended up talking with owner, even before we realized it was the owner.
 He is such a great guy.
 They are doing to crazy good things here.
 My favorite by far is they offer Date Night every Thursday night with free babysitting.
 I am a huge fan of dating your spouse and I love that they see the value as well.
 Keep up the good work Solstice.

 Bette’s Place – This place is always packed, and it always has great reviews.
 Not only that but it was recently recommended as a place to try.
 So even though it looks exactly like a diner, which I avoid, we gave it a try.
 The food was good.
 I got the eggs benedicts.
 They were very large and super filling.
 The service was great.
 My only complaint would be that it was very, very expensive.
 Each dish was $13.95.
 I also felt like it wasn’t gourmet or super special, but that’s not their thing, they are a diner, doing great diner food, which is not my thing.